CharlesGueunet/vimmic/README.md

 ln -sf "${VIMMIC_DIR}"/.vimrc .
 ```

-Notice you can use whatever you want in `$VIMMIC_DIR`, as long as you do not
+Notice you can use whatever you want in `$VIMMIC_DIR` (including inside `.config`),
-modify the directory path afterward (as it may break the symbolic link).
+as long as you do not modify the directory path afterward (as it may break the
-You can even put your Vim configuration inside the `$HOME/.config` folder.
+symbolic link).

 If you want to update all plugins at once, simply run `:Update` in Vim.